StanleyParkVan.com - The most information about Stanley Park in Vancouver, BC, Canada

 Now, do they speedy utmost, MEG, and wind the key-stane of the brig; There, at them thou thy tail may toss, a running stream they dare na cross!

-The Robert Burns statue is located just across Stanley Park Drive from the Vancouver Rowing Club near the Queen Victoria Memorial and the Entrance Bridge.
+The Robert Burns statue is located just inside Stanley Park from the Georgia Street entrance to the park.